datashaman/putio-automator/README.md

     Shows JSON of the files available for download on put.io (optionally within a specific folder on put.io).

+*   **forget** name

     If the application has encountered a file before, it logs a warning and moves on.
 Downloads and torrent uploads are recorded in a sqlite3 database: application.db (configurable).

+    A simple case-insensitive substring search is done on the downloads table in the sqlite3 database, and any records found are deleted.
+This will allow the files_download task to re-download a file it has downloaded before.

 ## Operations